Chocotunda/Landing-Page-Test/README.md

 # Landing-Page-Test
-Practicing HTML and CSS using Bootstrap
+### Practicing HTML and CSS using Bootstrap

+Using mailchimp to subscribe to fake mailing list